-Our message to the critics is simple: These billion-plus smokers include your neighbors, your friends, maybe even your family.
-Measures to deter initiation and encourage cessation are a fundamental.
+Why are we doing this?
+Because these billion-plus smokers might include your neighbors, your friends, or your family.
+Measures to deter initiation and encourage cessation are fundamental.
 There is no disagreement there.
+The best option is still to quit tobacco and nicotine altogether or even better - not start.
 But for the large population of existing cigarettes smokers who’d otherwise continue smoking, there has to be a sensible plan.
-So how, practically, can we help?
-How can we encourage these smokers to shift to new, scientifically proven products that are better alternatives to continued smoking?
+And in a world where smoking is a fact of life, we cannot simply ignore the compelling scientific evidence that demonstrates that not all forms of tobacco are equally harmful.

 Companies should step up and take responsibility, American author Jesse Kornbluth writes.
 Discover his views.